a5221985/tutorials/Linux/linux_system_programming_using_c_and_c_plus_plus.md

 		int pipe(int pipefd[2]);

 	1. Kernel internally opens a file and returns a fd
-		1. pipefd[0] will have the actual value
+		1. pipefd[0] will have the actual file descriptor (not returned as output)
+		2.

 ### popen IPC ###